HopkinsIDD/MeaslesCanonicalPath/MeaslesCanonicalPath_Notebook.md

 ![](MeaslesCanonicalPath_Notebook_files/figure-html/unnamed-chunk-43-1.png)<!-- -->![](MeaslesCanonicalPath_Notebook_files/figure-html/unnamed-chunk-43-2.png)<!-- -->

-Figures S9 and S10, contains the results of modeling incidence and coefficient of variation as dependent variables separately, with birth rate, vacciation proportion and (birth rate) times (1-vacciantion proportion) all used independent variables (one at a time) using generalized additivie models (GAM).
+Figures S9 and S10, contains the results of modeling incidence and coefficient of variation as dependent variables separately, with birth rate, vaccination proportion and (birth rate) times (1-vacciantion proportion) all used independent variables (one at a time) using generalized additivie models (GAM).
 The term (birth rate) times (1-vaccination proportion) is an approximation of how quickly individuals who are susceptible to measles are recruited into the population, therefore we term this the rate of susceptible recruitment.
 To produce the GAM plots, we first need to construct a data set which has the estimated mean age of susceptibles by country and by year.